DevExpress/devextreme-documentation/concepts/05 Widgets/Popover/10 Show and Hide the Popover/05 API.md

-[note] In this article, the [Button](/concepts/05%20Widgets/Button/00%20Overview.md '/Documentation/Guide/Widgets/Button/Overview/') widget is used to demonstrate how to show and hide the **Popover**.
-This choice is made for purely demonstrational purposes, and you can do the same operations using another widget following the same guidelines.
+[note] In this article, the [Button](/concepts/05%20Widgets/Button/00%20Overview.md '/Documentation/Guide/Widgets/Button/Overview/') UI component is used to demonstrate how to show and hide the **Popover**.
+This choice is made for purely demonstrational purposes, and you can do the same operations using another UI component following the same guidelines.

 To show or hide the **Popover** programmatically, call the [show()](/api-reference/10%20UI%20Widgets/dxOverlay/3%20Methods/show().md '/Documentation/ApiReference/UI_Widgets/dxPopover/Methods/#show') or [hide()](/api-reference/10%20UI%20Widgets/dxOverlay/3%20Methods/hide().md '/Documentation/ApiReference/UI_Widgets/dxPopover/Methods/#hide') method.
 The same thing can be done using the [toggle(showing)](/api-reference/10%20UI%20Widgets/dxOverlay/3%20Methods/toggle(showing).md '/Documentation/ApiReference/UI_Widgets/dxPopover/Methods/#toggleshowing') method.
 Pass **true** or **false** to this method to show or hide the **Popover**, respectively.
 This approach is more typical of jQuery and ASP.NET MVC Controls.